Regulatory actions for Oct. 15, 2025

 Oct.
 15, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Micro Interventional Devices, Ocusciences, Owlet, Vara.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Abbvie, Akamis, Blacksmith, Cingulate, Corcept, Denali, GSK, Johnson & Johnson, Legend, Krystal, Rocket.

 Briefs